HeroicEric/pbconnect_v1/README.md

     rspec spec

 Ideally you will run the tests using the spin and kicker gems.
+Install the gems using the following:

+    gem install spin kicker

 Start by starting up the spin server with

     spin serve